 You may have seen something like this on an auto insurance policy: 100/300/100

+It’s not weird secret code (well, not secret anyway).
 It’s called a “split limit.”
 Untangling the terminology, a split limit means your Liability coverage has a maximum payout for Bodily Injury (per person and per accident) and Property Damage (per accident).

 100/300/100 means no more than $100,000 is paid for one injured person, no more than $300,000 for all injured people in one accident, and no more than $100,000 for property damage.
 100/300/100 is the most common split limit.
 Your agent can find what’s right for you.